DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/curriculum-planning-and-delivery/use-time-effectively.md

   </div>
 </div>

-## Background from headteacher Julie Kelly
+## Background from Julie Kelly, Headteacher

 {inset-text}
 Being a small school means that we have to strategically plan how to manage all the various roles every school has to undertake.